brambillagabrielle/daily-coding-challenges/README.md

 ![Python](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)

-## Introduction
+## 📌 Introduction

-This repository contains solutions for the [freeCodeCamp Daily Coding Challenges](https://www.freecodecamp.org/learn/daily-coding-challenge/archive), written by me to practice Python and cultivate a learning habit *(and for fun! :D)*
+This repository contains solutions to the **[freeCodeCamp Daily Coding Challenges](https://www.freecodecamp.org/learn/daily-coding-challenge/archive)**, written by me with the objectives to:
+1. Practice Python and problem-solving
+2. Cultivate a consistent learning habit
+3. Replace 15–30 minutes of doom-scrolling with a more productive activity
+4. ***And just for fun! :D***

 ![Gif](https://giffiles.alphacoders.com/297/2970.gif)

-## Progress
+## 🛠️ Progress

 ```
 └── 2025